Video Game: Of Orcs And Men

 - Hulk Speak: Garok, an orc in the mire, talks this way due to an old brain injury.

 - Journey to the Center of the Mind: Styx and Arkail perform one to save High Mage Arkence's consciousness.
+Both also end up confronting their darkest memories.

 - Klingon Promotion: How Arkail becomes Head Foreman of The Mire.